-If you feel we have misrepresented or infringed your copyright please contact us immediately.
+If you feel we have misrepresented or infringed your copyright, please contact us immediately.

 Take Down Notice

 In the event that you are the owner of the copyright and/or a related right in any of the material on this website or have a grievance related to a breach of any moral rights you may have in the material on this website, or with respect to any rights of privacy or a similar complaint relating to identifiable individuals included within material on this website, please contact us providing the information requested below.
-We will properly review your complain and, if there is due proof and basis for your complaint, we shall expeditiously withdraw the material from our website.
+We will review your complaint and, if there is due proof and basis for your complaint, we shall expeditiously withdraw the material from our website.